 One sentence is not enough.
 One minute of ‘letting’ Him is not enough.

-I’m sure you’ve seen one of my previous posts or mentions of my journey in prayer journaling this year (I’ll link a few here and here if you’d like to read!).
+I’m sure you’ve seen one of my previous posts or mentions of my journey in prayer journaling this year (I’ll link a journal similar to the one I use here and here).
 Last night, I started my prayer/quiet time with some of my favorite Christian worship songs and my ‘Jesus Calling’ devotional.
 After reading the day’s devotion, I decided to dive into the mentioned scripture, and actually read the full passage, instead of just the single verse.

 This brought me to James 1, which I’ll link here (NIV).
 I challenge you to read verses 1-26 (or 1-8 if you’re short on time), beyond verse 2, which is one I often see ‘fished out’ on its own.
 The second verse is good, and it does fit into context more than other singular verses, but there’s even more goodness and lesson-to-be-learned beyond just that one verse.
 Verse 2 isn’t even a full sentence!